 Planning: January – March 2019; Piloting: April 2019 – 2020

-The University of Miami has engaged brightspot strategy to facilitate the creation of a future vision, service strategy, and space plan for a Faculty Research Commons to be located on the third floor of Richter Library.
+In 2019, the University of Miami engaged brightspot strategy to facilitate the creation of a future vision, service strategy, and space plan for a Faculty Research Commons to be located on the third floor of Richter Library.